padhr2810/Trading/README.md

 "Nasdaq TotalView-ITCH — the standard Nasdaq data feed for serious traders — displays the full order book depth for Nasdaq market participants.
 TotalView also disseminates the Net Order Imbalance Indicator (NOII) for the Nasdaq Opening and Closing Crosses and Nasdaq IPO/Halt Cross."

 ### HFT Terminology:

+Order book: an electronic list of buy and sell orders for a specific security or financial instrument organized by price level.
+An order book lists the number of shares being bid on or offered at each price point, or market depth.

+Market depth: Market depth refers to the level of liquidity in a financial market.
+It indicates the purchase and sell orders volume for a particular asset at different prices.
+It aims to provide traders and investors with information about the supply and demand for specific support and the potential impact of their trades on the market.
+Market depth, also known as the Depth of Market (DOM), is a crucial concept in financial trading.
+It provides a detailed view of the supply and demand for a specific asset at various price levels.
+Here’s what you need to know:
+Market depth displays a list of pending orders for a security or currency.
+It shows both buy (bid) and sell (ask) orders, organized by price level.
+Traders use market depth data to understand the liquidity and order flow in the market.
+Key Components:
+Bid Orders: Represent the prices at which buyers are willing to purchase the asset.
+Ask Orders: Represent the prices at which sellers are willing to sell the asset.
+Order Size: Indicates the quantity of shares or contracts at each price level.
+Benefits:
+Informed Trading Decisions: Traders can gauge market sentiment by analyzing the number of orders at different price levels.
+Bid-Ask Spread: Market depth helps understand the spread between the highest bid and lowest ask prices.
+Volume Insights: It reveals how orders are distributed throughout the market.

 Co-Location
 Locating computers owned by HFT firms and proprietary traders in the same premises where an exchange’s computer servers are housed.
 This enables HFT firms to access stock prices a split second before the rest of the investing public.
 Co-location has become a lucrative business for exchanges, which charge HFT firms millions of dollars for the privilege of “low latency access.”